Bichlbach: History

 The settlement took place from the Allgäu.
 The village was first mentioned in 1300 as Puechelpach, which means something like "creek surrounded by beeches".
-In Bichlbach was operated mining as in Biberwier.
+In Bichlbach had mining operations as in Biberwier.
 Lead and Galmeierze were mined.
 The town of Mittelwald was destroyed by an avalanche in 1456 and rebuilt as Lähn (= "avalanche") elsewhere.
 This place was also destroyed by an avalanche in 1689.
-Lähn formed until 1816 the diocese boundary between Augsburg and Brixen.
+Before 1816 Lähn formed the diocese boundary between Augsburg and Brixen.

 Until 1859 Bichlbach was the seat of a masons and carpenters guild, the Great Guild Bichlbach.
-One of the members was the master builder Joseph Michael Schnöller. in its baroque style, the guild church of Bichlbach is today the only one of its kind in the German-speaking world.
+One of the members was the master builder Joseph Michael Schnöller.
+In its baroque style, the guild church of Bichlbach is today the only one of its kind in the German-speaking world.

 Coat of arms

 Blazon: In red a black, double-headed eagle, occupied by a silver post, therein a left-looking, black-robed figure of St. Joseph, holding a silver carpenter's triangle.

 The municipal coat of arms awarded in 1974 is modeled after the guild seal of 1694 and shows St. Joseph as a patron of craftsmen in front of a black double-headed eagle.
-The colors of the community flag are black - red.
+The colors of the community flag are black and red.